xnivaxhzne/kavinkumar/content/Vision.md

 ---
 hideInRecents: "true"
+date: 2025-11-24
+permalink: vision
 ---

-> [!tip] To empower the CURIOUS by making STEM learning intuitive!
+> [!tip] To empower the curious by making STEM learning intuitive!